top of page

 Do not miss the Fountain of the Four Rivers by Bernini, dating to the mid 1600s.
 The rivers presented are the Ganges, the Nile, the Rio de la Plata, and the Danube.
 Can you guess which is which?

 Also take the time to visit the beautiful and magnificent church of St. Agnese.
-This church houses the remains of St. Agnes a thirteen-year-old girl who was killed by the Romans for her adherence to her Christian faith at the age of 13.
+This church houses the remains of St. Agnes a thirteen-year-old girl who was killed by the Romans for her adherence to her Christian faith.
 She is visible and present in a chapel just off the entrance.

 Trevi Fountain